 A great village pub with a warm welcome and excellent local food and beer is a mainstay of the Eden Valley.

 Dockray Hall – Pub & Dining

 A dog-friendly traditional country pub and brewery tap serving local food produce and a range of local beers.
 The 1730 New Inn has recently undergone a considerate refurbishment by owners Tirril Brewery and

 The Highland Drove has a deserved reputation as an exceptional local pub, with great beers, excellent wines and some of the most innovative food in the area.

-Located on the fringe of the Lake District, the Eden Valley is a place of idyllic tranquility, excellent food and an intriguing history.
-Over the warm summer months, you can choose from a busy events calendar from one of the local attractions or simply take in a relaxed walk along the River Eden.
+Located on the fringe of the Lake District, the Eden Valley is a place of idyllic tranquillity, excellent food and intriguing history.
+Choose from a busy events calendar from one of the local attractions or simply take in a relaxed walk along the River Eden.
 The Eden Valley sits on the gateway into the northern lakes allowing visitors to easily take in the northern lakes (Ullswater, Derwentwater, Bassenthwaite and Haweswater) and towns, including Keswick.

 For more properties around the Eden Valley and Lake Ullswater view our Eden Valley cottages collection.